-Microarthropod biomass measurements did not reveal systematic differences between farm types, although within Iceland total microarthropod biomass was highest on the conventional farms.
-We also did not find a difference between the grassland farms in Iceland and the arable farms in Austria.
+Microarthropod biomass measurements did not reveal systematic differences between farm types, although within Iceland total microarthropod biomass was highest in the conventional farms.
+We also did not find a difference between the grassland farms on Iceland and the arable farms in Austria.
 This is a bit unexpected, because it is frequently observed that microarthropod biomass is higher in grasslands compared to arable farms, because ploughing decreases microarthropod biomass, which is more intense for root/tuber crops such as potato (Vreeken-Buijs et al., 1998).
-In our study, the organic grasslands in Iceland were however ploughed in the three consecutive years when the field was renewed which, together with the colder climatic conditions, may explain why biomass of microarthropods was not higher in the grasslands than in the arable fields (Sjursen et al., 2005).
+In our study, the organic grasslands in Iceland were however ploughed in the three consecutive years when the field was renewed which, together with the colder climatic conditions, may explain the low biomass of microarthropods (Sjursen et al., 2005).

-We found a statistically higher biomass of mites (Acari) on the conventional farms compared to the organic farms.
+We found a statistically higher biomass of mites (Acari) in the conventional farms compared to the organic farms.
 We lack an explanation for this somewhat unexpected result.
 For example, it is opposite to the results from an earlier study, showing higher abundances of Acari in organic grasslands compared to conventional grasslands in Wales (Yeates et al., 1997).
-The similar collembolan biomass on organic and conventional farms is in line with the results of Birkhofer et al. (2008) in Switzerland, but in contrast with the results of Bardgett et al. (1993), who reported higher collembolan biomass in organic fields.
+The similar collembolan biomass at organic and conventional farms is in line with the results of Birkhofer et al. (2008) in Switzerland, but in contrast with the results of Bardgett et al. (1993), who reported higher collembolan biomass in the organic fields.
 The two species of Collembola that are by far the most abundant in the study of Bardgett et al. (1993) were much less abundant (Onychiurus procampatus) or even absent (Folsomia quadrioculata) in our data, which may explain the difference between the studies.

-4.3 Microarthropod diversity
+25 4.3 Microarthropod diversity

-The most systematic difference we found in the comparison between organic and conventional farming, was the higher microarthropod diversity on the organically managed farms.
-This difference was found across countries, farm types (grassland versus arable), crop and soil type.
-This finding is in agreement with Doles et al. (2001) and Macfadyen et al. (2009).
+The most systematic difference we found in the comparison between organic and conventional farming, was the higher microarthropod diversity in the organically managed farms.
+This difference was found across countries, farm types (grassland versus